 Often, I will provide discussion questions on the readings.
 This is another way to help focus your study of texts and be ready to discuss them in class.
 Unless I tell you in advance, I will not collect them for points.
 You can generally just make a bullet list of points and have them in front of you during our discussion.
-That way you will have had time to prepare your thoughts and observations.
+That way you will have time to prepare your thoughts and observations when called on.
+Sometimes I will give instructions in the questions for a specific things, like a required number of sentences.